 1.1.
 Why Does DotActiv Insist On Hosting A Scoping Meeting?

-The scoping meeting is held to discuss the high-level requirements of the integration project as well as who is responsible for what.
+The scoping meeting is held to discuss the high-level requirements of the integration project as well as who will be responsible for what.

-It is also an opportunity for you to ask DotActiv any questions about the process and align everyone involved with regards to the project timeline and expectations.
+It is also an opportunity for you to ask DotActiv any questions about the process and to get alignment between everyone involved with regards to the project timeline and expectations.

 1.2.
 What Form Does The Scoping Meeting Take?